 Opuntia ficus-indica is a species of cactus that has long been a domesticated crop plant important in agricultural economies throughout arid and semiarid parts of the world.
 It is thought to possibly be native to Mexico.
-Some of the common English names for the plant and its fruit are Indian Fig Opuntia, Barbary Fig, Cactus Pear, Spineless Cactus, and Prickly Pear, although this last name has also been applied to other less common Opuntia species.
-In Mexican Spanish the plant is called Nopal, while the fruit is called Tuna, which are names also used in American English, especially as culinary terms.
+Some of the common English names for the plant and its fruit are Indian Fig Opuntia, Barbary Fig, Cactus Pear, Spineless Cactus, and Prickly Pear.
+However, this last name has also been applied to other less common Opuntia species.
+In Mexican Spanish, the plant is called Nopal, while the fruit is called Tuna, which are names also used in American English, especially as culinary terms.

 Indian Fig Opuntia is grown primarily as a fruit crop, but also for the vegetable nopales and other uses.
 Most culinary references to the "Prickly Pear" are referring to this species.
-The name "Tuna" is also used for the fruit of this cactus, and for Opuntia in general; according to Alexander von Humboldt, it was a word of Hispaniola native origin taken into the Spanish language around 1500 CE.
+The name "Tuna" is also used for the fruit of this cactus, and Opuntia in general; according to Alexander von Humboldt, it was a word of Hispaniola native origin taken into the Spanish language around 1500 CE.

 The most commercially valuable use for Opuntia ficus-indica today is for the large, sweet fruits, called Tunas.
 Areas with significant tuna-growing cultivation include Mexico, Malta, Spain, Sicily and the coasts of Southern Italy, Greece, Libya, Tunisia, Morocco, Algeria, Lebanon, Syria, Egypt, Saudi Arabia, Yemen, Israel, Chile, Brazil, Turkey, as well as in Eritrea and Ethiopia where the fruit is called Beles.
 In Sicily, where the Prickly Pear fruit is known as Ficudinnia (the Italian name being Fico d'India, meaning "Indian Fig"), the cactus grows wild and cultivated to heights of 12–16 feet (4–5 m).
 In Namibia, Opuntia ficus-indica is a common drought-resistant fodder plant.